MartinDavidWaller/D70Box/README.md

 ## Required Hardware

+Do shop around for these devices on ebay.
+I've noticed that the prices associated with the links below have risen.
+You should be aiming to pay around £4 - £5 for the Arduino Pro Micro, or less if you buy from China, and £2 - £3 for the Bluetooth module.

 The circuit is based around the Arduino Pro Micro.
 This was purchased via ebay from the URL https://www.ebay.co.uk/itm/1-2-5-10PCS-Pro-Micro-ATmega32U4-16MHz-5V-Replace-Pro-Mini-ATmega328-For-Arduino/283052304952?ssPageName=STRK%3AMEBIDX%3AIT&var=583438190183&_trksid=p2057872.m2749.l2649 but it must be noted that other vendors supply this device too!
 Other vendors, especially if you are willing to wait, sell these much cheaper!